klingebj/regreg/doc/index.rst

 The RegReg project
 ==================

-RegReg is a simple multi-algorithm framework for prototyping and solving regularized regression problems such as the LASSO.
+RegReg is a simple multi-algorithm Python framework for prototyping and solving regularized regression problems such as the LASSO.
 The goal is to enable practitioners to quickly and easily experiment with a variety of different models and choices of regularization.
 In that spirit, the emphasis is on the flexibility of the framework instead of computational speed for any particular problem.

 For a quick introduction, take a look at the :ref:`tutorial` and the :ref:`gallery`.